espressif/esp-iot-solution/examples/lowpower_evb/readme_en.md

 ### 3.1  Overview of Low Power Software Framework

 The software framework of Espressif Low Power Solution offers a typical application flow by combining the Deep-sleep design with other functions.
 For the code-level implementation of the framework, please refer to the folder: `esp-iot-solution/components/framework/lowpower_framework`.
 This framework eliminates the need to design your own flows.
-All you have to do is call the corresponding functions for their designs, which helps you greatly save on development time and costs.
+All you have to do is call the corresponding functions for their designs, which helps you greatly save on development time and costs.

 The software framework for Espressif Low Power Solution mainly consists of: